polterguy/polterguy.github.io/dashboard/task-manager/index.md

   - q: "What scheduling patterns are supported?"
     a: "A specific date and time, every n seconds/minutes/hours/days/weeks/months, or custom patterns for month/day (MM.dd.HH.mm.ss) and weekday (ww.HH.mm.ss) repetitions, including multiple values separated by the pipe character."
   - q: "What happens to my tasks if the server reboots?"
-    a: "Tasks and their schedules live in your database, so they are automatically re-scheduled when your server restarts."
+    a: "Tasks and their schedules live in your database, so they are automatically re-scheduled when your cloudlet restarts."
 ---

 The Task Manager component allows you to create and administrate persisted Hyperlambda tasks, and/or schedule tasks for executing, either in a repeating pattern somehow, or at an exact date and time in the future.
 A Magic task is just a snippet of Hyperlambda code, that is persisted into your Magic database, and such can be recalled at any point in the future to be executed at will.